rdiff-backup/rdiff-backup/docs/DEVELOP.md

 is still valid for the rest of the program, whereas the `mycopy` is "dried out" (but you can repeat the `tee` operation as often as you want).

+### Hints where to place breakpoints

+Depending on the kind of issue, there are some good places to put a breakpoint:

+* if there is a file access issue, `src/rdiff_backup/rpath.py` in the `make_file_dict(filename)` function.
+* if you need to follow the listing of files and directories, `src/rdiff_backup/selection.py` in the `diryield(rpath)` function.

 ### Profile rdiff-backup

 #### Profiling without code changes